chef/chef-web-docs/chef_master/source/install_chef_automate.rst

                                   [--password OPTIONAL_SSH_OR_SUDO_PASSWORD] \
                                   [--installer OPTIONAL_CHEF_DK_PACKAGE_PATH] \
                                   [--ssh-identity-file OPTIONAL_SSH_IDENTITY_FILE] \
+                                  [--chef-dk-version VERSION] \
                                   [--port SSH_PORT]

    The ``SSH_USERNAME`` provided must have ``sudo`` access on the intended runner, and at least one of ``--password PASSWORD`` or ``--ssh-identity-file FILE`` is required by Chef Automate in order to communicate with it.

+   If you require a specific version of the ChefDK to be downloaded and installed on your runners, you can specify it in the ``--chef-dk-version`` option.
+This is useful if your cookbooks are not compatible the Chef client that comes with the latest version of the ChefDK.

-   For more ``install-runner`` usage examples, see :ref:`install-runner`, and for more information on the SSH-based job dispatch system, see :doc:`job_dispatch`.
+   For more ``install-runner`` usage examples, see :ref:`install-runner`, and for more information on runners and the SSH-based job dispatch system, see :doc:`runners`.

    .. tag chef_automate_build_nodes